Best Cooling Mattress Toppers 2026: 12 Compared (7 Sources)

 Best for Each Use Case

-Sleep Foundation's top-scoring cooling topper at 8.8/10.
+Sleep Foundation's top-scoring cooling topper at 8.8/10, and now the value story too: it sells on Amazon at ~$349, down from a $499 list.
 Its GlacioTex cover wicks heat away on contact, while a thin pocketed-microcoil layer under the foam keeps air moving and adds responsive pushback — so it sleeps noticeably cooler than a solid-foam topper.
-The medium-soft (4/10) feel suits side and combination sleepers, and the microcoil support also makes it Sleep Doctor's pick for heavier people (230 lbs+), where 2-inch foam toppers collapse.
-Sold direct from Helix with a longer trial than Amazon's return window. [src1, src3]
+The medium-soft (4/10) feel suits side and combination sleepers, and the microcoil support also makes it Sleep Doctor's pick for heavier people (230 lbs+), where 2-inch foam toppers collapse. [src1, src3]

 Sleep Doctor's Best Overall and Sleep Foundation's Best for Couples.
 A full 4-inch dual layer of copper-infused memory foam over copper-infused polyfoam delivers deep contouring plus strong motion isolation — so a restless partner's movements stay put.
 Copper helps draw heat away, though as a thick foam topper it still runs warmer than latex or microcoil options.
-Medium (5/10) firmness works for side and back sleepers. [src1, src3]
+Medium (5/10) firmness works for side and back sleepers.
+Its Amazon listings went out of stock in mid-2026, so this link now routes to ViscoSoft's own store (~$300 queen). [src1, src3]

 Best for Back Pain: Tempur-Pedic TEMPUR-Adapt + Cooling (~$429) — Check price